Monday, April 6, 2009

 Memories growing, ring on ring,

+A series of weddings.
 Knowing neither abortions nor bitchery,

 Truer than women,